South Ruislip &

 LONG TERM HARDSHIP SCHEME FOR LONDON TO WEST MIDLANDS

-Q4: What are your views on the proposed approach to the application of the hardship criterion for the long term hardship scheme for Phase 1?
+application of the hardship criterion for the long term hardship scheme for

 Our response:

-The Government is breaking its promise to compensate everyone suffering a significant loss
+breaking its promise to compensate everyone suffering a significant loss

 Compensation should be determined by loss in property value – not hardship scheme rules such as distance from the rail line, or hardship, or ignoring blight for properties with tunnels nearby or underneath.
 Moving costs and home loss payments should be covered too (as HS1 did).